Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

  chmod u+x ./db-sessions
 ```

-When we run this, we're able to see the active connections to our database, and close unnecessary connections.
+Run this, to see the active connections to the database, and close unnecessary connections.

 We then create a script to run all of our commands, so that we don't have to run them individually.
-We create 'db-setup' and make it executable.
+We create `db-setup` and made it executable.

 ### db-setup
 ```